 Application for Current First- and Second-Year PhD Students:

-Interested current first- and second-year PhD students should submit application materials (electronically) to the Program Coordinator, Nadia Ahmed (email@example.com) by April 14, 2017 for participation in the 2017-2018 academic year.
+We are currently accepting applications for current first and second year PhD students.
+Interested current first- and second-year PhD students should submit application materials (electronically) to the Program Coordinator, Nadia Ahmed (email@example.com) by May 28, 2019 for participation starting in the 2019-2020 academic year.
 Applications should include a Stanford transcript; GRE scores; a CV; a 1-2 page personal statement describing the applicant’s interest in education policy and career goals; and a recommendation from the student’s primary faculty advisor.
-The application should also indicate who would be the student’s IES program advisor (who must be a member of the IES Training Program Faculty), if the primary faculty advisor is not a member of the Training Program faculty.
+The application should also indicate who would be the student’s IES program advisor (who must be a member of the IES Training Program Faculty) if the primary faculty advisor is not a member of the Training Program faculty.

 Please direct questions about the Training Program and application process to Sean Reardon (firstname.lastname@example.org) or Michelle Reininger (email@example.com).
 Students who wish to participate in the Program but who are not eligible for funding or who have funding from other sources should send the same application materials.

 Decisions: Decisions on funding will be made within several weeks of the deadline.